Ashley Graham (model)

 Ashley Graham Ervin (born October 30, 1987) is an American model and television presenter.
-Graham made her debut on the cover of the Sports Illustrated Swimsuit Issue in 2016.
+She made her debut on the cover of the Sports Illustrated Swimsuit Issue in 2016.
 A year later, she published her first book, A New Model: What Confidence, Beauty, and Power Really Look Like, which contributes to her advocacy in the body positivity and inclusion movement.

 Early life

-Graham was born on October 30, 1987 as the oldest of three sisters.
+Graham was born on October 30, 1987, as the oldest of three sisters.
 When she was in middle school, she and her family moved to Lincoln, Nebraska.
 She attended Scott Middle School from 1999 to 2002 and Lincoln Southwest High School from 2002 to 2005.
 As a youth, she was diagnosed with ADHD and dyslexia.

 In 2000, Graham was scouted by the I & I agency while shopping at Oak View Mall in Omaha, Nebraska.

 Career

 Graham started modeling at the age of 12.
 In 2001, she signed with Wilhelmina Models after attending a model convention.
 In 2003, she switched to Ford Models.

 During her early career, she appeared in YM magazine.
 In April 2007, she was profiled by Sally Singer of Vogue magazine.
 She appeared on the October 2009 issue of Glamour editorial "These Bodies are Beautiful at Every Size", along with plus-size models Kate Dillon Levin, Amy Lemons, Lizzie Miller, Crystal Renn, Jennie Runk, and Anansa Sims.

 In 2010, Graham appeared in a controversial Lane Bryant TV commercial that banned from prime time on ABC and Fox because it was considered too sexy.
 The commercial received over 800,000 views on YouTube and was covered by news outlets such as The Huffington Post and the New York Post.
 On May 31, 2010, she appeared on The Tonight Show with Jay Leno to address the controversy.

 She has modeled for such international designers as Prabal Gurung, Michael Kors, Love Mag, Dolce and Gabbana, H&M, Tommy Hilfiger, Rag & Bone, and Christian Siriano.

 In December 2010, Graham appeared in an editorial for Bust magazine.
 She appeared in several Levi's campaigns, including Curve ID SS 2011 with Sabina Karlsson, Ana Lisboa, Marquita Pring and McKenzie Raley, and Boyfriend Collection F/W 10 with Rachel Clark, Ana Lisboa, Anais Mali, Marquita Pring and Ashley Smith.
 Graham has appeared in several Marina Rinaldi campaigns: Spring/Summer 2012, Fall/Winter 2012 denim, and Fall/Winter 2012 sport.
 Other clients include Addition Elle, Bloomingdale's, Elomi lingerie, Evans, Hanes, Liz Claiborne Macy's, Nordstrom, Simply Be and Target.
 In December 2012, Graham was featured on two billboards in New York for Lane Bryant.
 At the end of that year, she was named the Full Figured Fashion Week's Model of the Year.